codeAligned/report/README.md

 #### How instal/ use it
 #### Running the project

-You can:
-    a. clone the project and compile it yourself (Most up to date)
-    b.
-Run the already compiled version on the(the proect comes with an apk folderwith various apk versions),

 #### ProTip

 ### To Do List

-Add the various things that you are working on.

 - [x] Cloning html
 - [x] Cloning and commenting the CSs and JS